influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 for the garbage collector service.
 Your object versioning policy ensures expired files are kept for the specified backup window time.

-Object versioning maintains Parquet files in Objects storage after data expires, but allows the Catalog to remove references to the Parquet files.
+Object versioning maintains Parquet files in Object storage after data expires, but allows the Catalog to remove references to the Parquet files.
 Non-current objects should be configured to be expired as soon as possible, but retained long enough to satisfy your organization's backup policy.